Trisophic-Union/Core-Documents/Constitution/Constitution.md

 # Rules

-1.)
-Political Parties (internal or external) are banned, political identification such as identifying as a Social Democrat or Technocrat are allowed.
+1. Political Parties (internal or external) are banned, political identification such as identifying as a Social Democrat or Technocrat are allowed.
-2.)
-The following ideologies and any ideologies related to these ideologies are banned: Fascism and Totalitarianism
+2. The following ideologies and any ideologies related to these ideologies are banned: Fascism and Totalitarianism
+3. The constitution is the surpreme law of the union.
+4. Each branch can come up with their own internal structure, as long as it complies and follows the structure, rules, and powers defined in the constitution.
+5. No branch is allowed to extend their own powers to control other branches.

 # Definitions